miso-lims/walkthroughs/_includes/libraries-to-dilutions.md

 made previously.

 1. On the _Libraries_ page, check all the libraries just created.
 1. From the toolbar, select _Make dilutions_.
+Click _Create_ in the dialog.
   * Note that the _Make dilutions_ option is also available after bulk creating or bulk editing libraries.
 1. Enter the dilution information:
   * _Conc._: (use any number you wish)
+  * _Conc.
+Units_: ng/µL
   * _Creation Date_: (use the current date)
   * _Targeted Sequencing_: select any targeted sequencing value
 1. Click _Save_.